bioconvert/bioconvert/doc/developer_guide.rst

   the doc
 - requirements_dev.txt : packages required for testing or building the doc (not required to run the bioconvert package
-- requirements_tools.txt : all conda dependencies
+- environment.yml is a conda list of all dependencies

 How to update bioconvert on bioconda
 ------------------------------------